open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/http-metrics.md

 | `net.host.name`    | `server`            | see [2] in [label alternatives](#label-alternatives) | See [general network connection attributes](../../trace/semantic_conventions/span-general.md#general-network-connection-attributes) |
 | `net.host.port`    | `server`            | see [2] in [label alternatives](#label-alternatives) | See [general network connection attributes](../../trace/semantic_conventions/span-general.md#general-network-connection-attributes) |

-The following labels SHOULD be included in the `http.server.requests` observation:
+The following labels SHOULD be included in the `http.server.active_requests` observation:

 | Name               | Recommended | Notes and examples |
 |--------------------|-------------|--------------------|